tarekgh/opentelemetry-dotnet/example3/readme.md

 [VL] I think the cognitive load on developers to match dimension names separately from dimension values may be significant and prone to errors.

-[VL] Proposed answer: No need to pre-define just dimension names.
-Take list of key/value pairs whenever its needed.
-"Bound" key/value pairs can still be supported but no need to make columnar-wise the keys from the values.

 [VL] Proposed Ideas: We can define a named set of immutable collection of KV pairs (i.e. Labelset).
 These can be cached for perf as necessary.
 The recording